vansh200525/FAKE-PRODUCT-REVIEW-DETECTION/README.md

 ---

-## License
+## Disclaimer

-This project is developed for academic and learning purposes.

----
+This project is developed for educational and research purposes only.
+We have used publicly available product reviews from Flipkart to analyze and detect fake reviews.
+No part of this project is intended for commercial use or to infringe on Flipkart’s rights.
+All trademarks and product information belong to their respective owners.
+If required, we are willing to remove any data or content upon request.